AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="This service is read only"
 >abstract="You do not have permissions to edit this service.
 If needed, contact your administrator to grant you access."

+>[!CONTEXTUALHELP]
+>id="acw_audiences_read_only"
+>title="This audience is read only"
+>abstract="You do not have permissions to edit this audience.
+If needed, contact your administrator to grant you access."

 <!-- Workflows-->

 >[!CONTEXTUALHELP]